hi :)

 I’m Arthur and I love learning and building.
 I’m interested in medicine, particularly using machine learning to advance therapeutics and procedures for remedying neurological diseases.

-I love cafe hopping, reading, practicing taekwondo, and consuming Korean media.
-I’m also a beginner blogger currently still trying to find my content fit.
-Right now, I want to learn more about VC, geometric deep learning, foreign languages, and digital humans.
+I love trying new cafes and restaurants, reading, practicing taekwondo, and consuming Korean media.
+I’m also learning to blog and slowly finding my content fit.
+Right now, I want to learn more about VC, protein design, geometric deep learning, food as medicine, foreign languages, world modeling, and digital humans.

-Say hi at artliang [at] mit [dot] edu, I’d love to chat!
+Say hi at artliang [at] mit [dot] edu, I’m always looking for good reads!

 Currently, I